 Gas Smoker Vs. Charcoal Smoker Contrasts and Comparisons

-We’ve lined up some of the key criteria to consider when you’re choosing which kind of smoker to buy.
+We’ve lined up some key criteria to consider when you’re choosing between the different types of smokers.

 Remember, there are rarely absolutes and what’s a problem for one person may be a benefit for another.